Investigation of Uplift Capacity of Deep Foundation in Various Geometry Conditions

 Several researchers investigated the behavior of piles under uplift and compression loading [18-22].
 Poulos and Davis , and O’Neill and Reese recommended that the uplift capacity of the piles could be 25% smaller than their compression capacities.
 However, some other researchers [15, 25] mentioned that the uplift and compression shaft resistances are almost the same.

 Faizi et al. investigated the failure mechanism of a shallow pile in loose sand with different slenderness ratios.
 From their study, it was concluded that the slenderness ratio is the most effective factor in the uplift capacity of the short piles.
-By increasing the slenderness ratio the uplift capacity and failure zone were increased significantly.
+By increasing the slenderness ratio, the uplift capacity and failure zone were increased significantly.
 Bose and Krishnan , and Nazir and Nasr compared pull out resistance capacities of piles with different sections.
 They found that the circular pile shape is more resistant to pullout forces than the square or rectangular pile shape.
 At the same load intensity, the ground deformation around the circular shape was obtained less than the rectangular and square shape.
-Faizi et al. examined the effects of various slenderness ratios (in range of 1-4) on uplift resistance of piles in loose sand and found that the Maximum Uplift Resistance (MUR) values of piles are increased by increasing the slenderness ratios.
+Faizi et al. examined the effects of various slenderness ratios (in the range of 1-4) on uplift resistance of piles in loose sand and found that the Maximum Uplift Resistance (MUR) values of piles are increased by increasing the slenderness ratios.
 The oblique ultimate pulling resistances have been studied by a few researchers.
 In another study, Faizi et al. studied the behavior of coated short piles with asphalt and uncoated short piles under pull out tests.
 According to their results, compared to the uncoated pile, coating the pile with asphalt led to a twofold uplift capacity enhancement.
 In addition, their findings promoted the use of the proposed methods of coating for enhancing the skin friction of a short pile.

-Meyerhof , and Hanna and Nguyen found that the increase of the inclination angle of the pile with respect to the vertical is able to enhance the pullout capacity for batter piles.
+Meyerhof , and Hanna and Nguyen found that the increase in the inclination angle of the pile with respect to the vertical is able to enhance the pullout capacity for batter piles.
 However, Awad and Ayoub and Al-Shakarchi et al. showed that the pullout capacity in the vertical piles is more than the batter pile, and based on the study by Hanna and Afram , there is no significant difference in shaft resistance for different pile inclinations.
-In addition, Chattopadhyay and Pise , Nazir and Nasr concluded that the pullout capacity of the piles is increased with a batter angle and decreased after reaching a maximum value at batter angle of around 200.
-In some of the previous studies, the test results were used to propose equations for calculation of the bearing capacity of the piles.
+In addition, Chattopadhyay and Pise and Nazir and Nasr concluded that the pullout capacity of the piles is increased with a batter angle and decreased after reaching a maximum value at batter angle of around 200.
+In some of the previous studies, the test results were used to propose equations for the calculation of the bearing capacity of the piles.
 Meyerhof proposed a new equation to determine the axial pull out resistance of batter pile based on the depth of embedment, inclination, diameter, shaft friction and overburden pressure.
 Additionally, Hanna and Afram, and Awad and Ayoub developed an analytical equation to calculate the ultimate uplift capacity of the inclined piles based on the ultimate capacity of the vertical pile.

 Based on the above discussion, the uplift capacity of piles is influenced by several important factors such as the relative density of soil, pile geometry and pile inclination.
 In the present study, an attempt has been made to investigate the effects of diameter and embedment depth on the MUR of the small-scale piles with specific material in medium dense sandy soil.
 For this purpose, a series of physical laboratory experiments were planned and conducted and eventually, the obtained results were compared and discussed.
 As far as the authors know, the testing conditions, implementation and planning to conduct these tests are new in this field.
-In the following sections, after some explanations regarding laboratory tests and their design and installation, the results of laboratory tests are analyses and discussed in detail.
+In the following sections, after some explanations regarding laboratory tests and their design and installation, the results of laboratory tests are analysed and discussed in detail.

 2.1.
 Experimental Framework